vidtsin/babycare-odoo/bbc_sale/README.rst

 * Add a field on the partner form to store the default purchase delay.
 * Take the default purchase delay from the supplier when it is linked to a product (in the client and through product import)
 * #2665, reroute messages from picking and invoice to the related sale order
+* #2780, apply fiscal position based on the shipping address' country regardless of the customer's fiscal position